top of page

 Jan 274 min read

-The Importance of Enzymes in Science Education Enzymes are a crucial topic in Unit 3.
+The Importance of Enzymes in Science Education Enzymes are a crucial topic in BTEC Applied Science Unit 3.
 They allow students to showcase both their biological understanding and practical investigation skills.
 Understanding enzymes not only enhances your grasp of biology but also helps in practical applications.
 At a basic level, enzymes are proteins.
 They consist of long chains of amino acids joined together by peptide linkages.
-These chains fold into a specific three-dimensional shape, and it
+These chains fold into a specific three-dimen

 PM